IsCathal/ChromeAiDemo/README.md

 Welcome to **ChromeAIDemo**, a Ruby on Rails application designed to demonstrate the capabilities of AI built into Chrome.
 This README will guide you through setting up and running the application on your local machine.

+You also need o config Chrome DEV Browser to access Gemini Nano AI model Might do a slideDeckk on that!

 ## Table of Contents